Northrop Grumman X-47B: Origins

-The US Navy did not commit to practical UCAS efforts until 2000, when it awarded contracts of US$2 million each to Boeing and Northrop Grumman for a 15-month concept-exploration program.
-Design considerations for a naval UCAV included dealing with the corrosive saltwater environment, deck handling for launch and recovery, command and control system integration, and operation in an aircraft carrier's high-electromagnetic-interference environment.
+The U.S. Navy did not commit to practical UCAS efforts until 2000, when it awarded contracts of US$2 million each to Boeing and Northrop Grumman for a 15-month concept-exploration program.
+Design considerations for a naval UCAV included dealing with the corrosive saltwater environment, deck handling for launch and recovery, command and control system integration, and operation in an aircraft carrier's high-electromagnetic-interference (EMI) environment.
 The Navy was interested in using UCAVs for reconnaissance, to penetrate protected airspace and identify targets for follow-on attacks.
 Northrop Grumman's proof-of-concept X-47A Pegasus, which provided the basis for the X-47B, first flew in 2003.
 The J-UCAS program was terminated in February 2006 following the Quadrennial Defense Review.
 The US Air Force and Navy proceeded with their own UAV programs.
 The Navy selected Northrop Grumman's X-47B as its unmanned combat air system demonstrator (UCAS-D) program.
 To provide realistic testing, the demonstrator was built to be the same size and weight as the projected operational craft, with a full-sized weapons bay capable of carrying existing missiles.
 The X-47B industry team included subcontractors Lockheed Martin, Pratt & Whitney, GKN Aerospace, Eaton, General Electric, UTC Aerospace Systems, Dell, Honeywell, Moog, Wind River, Parker Aerospace, Sargent Aerospace & Defense, and Rockwell Collins.
-The X-47B prototype rolled out from Air Force Plant 42 in Palmdale, California, on 16 December 2008.
+The X-47B prototype rolled out from United States Air Force Plant 42 in Palmdale, California, on 16 December 2008.
 Its first flight was planned for November 2009, but the project fell behind schedule.
 On 29 December 2009, Northrop Grumman oversaw towed taxi tests of the aircraft at the Palmdale facility, with it taxiing under its own power for the first time in January 2010.